pywbem/pywbemtools/docs/pywbemclicommands.rst

     test/cimv2
     test/static

-See :ref:`pywbemcli server namespaces --help` for details.
+See :ref:`pywbemcli server namespaces --help` for the exact help output of the command.

 .. _`Server profiles command`: